CraigAT1181/curator_be/README.md

 # Create a virtual environment

-3. In the terminal, type the command `python3 -m venv .venv` to create a virtual environment called .venv, then
+3. In the terminal, type the command `python3 -m venv curator_venv` to create a virtual environment, then
-4. Activate the virtual environment with the command `source .venv/bin/activate`.
+4. Activate the virtual environment with the command `source curator_venv/bin/activate`.

 # Install pre-requisite packages